Account created: .

 Available in Standard Battle only, one time for each aircraft in Hangar.

-Awarded for completing the mission "Allies' Last Hope".
+Awarded for completing the mission "Mission Complete".

 Battles Fought | 22,577 |